 - 1. Complete the admissions procedure to Cox College.
-Admissions file must be complete by the application deadline. - 2.
-Complete the ASR program application by January 15th for the following fall semester entrance. - 3.
-Complete 1 core science and 2 additional ASR specific general education courses.
-Core science and additional general education courses must total 10 credits or more. - 4.
+The admissions file must be completed by the application deadline. - 2.
+After completing the Cox College application and being accepted, the student will be given access to their Cox College student portal. - Complete 1 core science and 2 additional ASR specific general education courses.
+Core science and additional general education courses must total 10 credits or more. - 5.
 From the list of required general education courses a minimum of 10 credit hours with a minimum cumulative GPA of 3.0 based on a 4.0 scale must be achieved.
-Balance of courses must be complete prior to starting ASR program courses. - 5.
-Log a minimum of four (4) hours of job shadowing experience by the application deadline. - 6.
-Successful completion of each general education course with a "C-" or above. - 7.
+Balance of courses must be complete prior to starting ASR program courses. - 6.
+Log a minimum of four (4) hours of job shadowing experience by the application deadline. - 7.
+Each completed general education course must have achieved a "C-" or above. - 8.
 The Associate of Science in Radiography (ASR) program requires that the English and Mathematics General Education requirements can only be met by completion of the required courses with a grade of "C-" or better.
 Advanced Placement scores may be considered on a case-by-case basis.
-English credit to also be earned from a 22 on the ACT. - 8.
-Submit two letters of reference. - 9.
+English credit to also be earned from a 22 on the ACT.

+- 9. Submit two letters of reference.
+Personal and/or professional.
+Have the person email the letter to admissions@coxcollege.edu - 10.
 Submit a personal resume (optional).

-- 10. Submit a personal essay to include the following subjects: - Accomplishments that have given you the greatest satisfaction. - Your reasons for choosing to advance in the specific specialty imaging sciences. - Your plans and aspirations for the future. - 11.
+Upload to your student portal. - 11.
+Submit a personal essay to include the following subjects: - Accomplishments that have given you the greatest satisfaction. - Your reasons for choosing to advance in the specific specialty imaging sciences. - Your plans and aspirations for the future. - Upload to your student portal. - 12.
 Once the application and all documents are received, eligible candidates will be notified to schedule and complete an interview.
-More about the interview process can be found later in this handbook or by clicking on this hyperlink. - 12.
+More about the interview process can be found later in this handbook. - 13.
 Candidates that have received declined status into the ASR program twice are not eligible to reapply.
-Declined status does not include those given alternate status. - 13.
+Declined status does not include those given alternate status. - 14.
 Admission into the ASR program is offered to the highest-ranking candidates in the applicant pool.
-Students awaiting admission into the ASR program may enroll in general education courses at Cox College. - 14.
-Once a candidate has been notified of an offer for admission into the ASR program, a nonrefundable acceptance fee (covers the background check and drug screen costs) is required.
-Once received, the student will be registered for classes according to the Academic Calendar. - 15.
-Recently accepted ASR students must attend the ASR New Student Orientation or make arrangements with the program director. - 16.
+Students awaiting admission into the ASR program may enroll in general education courses at Cox College. - 15.
+Once a candidate has been notified of an offer for admission into the ASR program, a non-refundable acceptance fee (covers the background check and drug screen costs) is required.
+Once received, the student will be registered for classes according to the Academic Calendar. - 16.
+Recently accepted ASR students must attend the ASR New Student Orientation or make arrangements with the program director. - 17.
 A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program.